Fast computation of Tukey trimmed regions and median in dimension $p>2$: Concluding remarks

+Throughout the article, the data is assumed to be in general position.
+Violation of this assumption can be compensated by a slight perturbation of the data, which -- due to the fact that the Tukey trimmed region is defined by hyperplanes through data points -- influences location and shape of the Tukey regions just negligibly.
+Note that in Step~6c of Algorithm~\ref{alg:1} only regions with positive (subject to the precision constant $\epsilon$) volume are identified, otherwise they are output as empty sets.

+The simulation study of Section~\ref{sec:comparisons} reveals important aspects of Algorithm~\ref{alg:1}.
+Firstly, its broad numerical comparison with Algorithm~\ref{alg:0}, which is obviously correct, substantiates that Algorithm~\ref{alg:1} is correct as well.
+Secondly, Table~\ref{tab:timealg1} demonstrates its high speed; Table~\ref{tab:timealgs} compares its speed with that of the HPS approach.
+Thirdly, Table~\ref{tab:facetsalg1} and Figure~\ref{fig:ratiosfacets} show that, on an average, facets of a Tukey region are contained in much fewer hyperplanes than those found in Steps~1 to 5 of Algorithm~\ref{alg:1}.
+Algorithm~\ref{alg:1} shares this feature with the developments of HPS.
+This still leaves room for potential improvements.

+To calculate the Tukey median, which is the gravity center of the innermost Tukey region, Algorithm~\ref{alg:median} has been constructed.
+To our knowledge this is the first published algorithm that solves the task for dimension $p>2$.
+Algorithm~\ref{alg:median} is an enriched bisection procedure that employs Algorithm~\ref{alg:1} and an algorithm calculating the Tukey depth of a point to speed up the search for maximum Tukey depth.
+Its computation time is compared with a straightforward extension of the bisection approach by \cite{RousseeuwR98}.
+It turns out that the latter can be outperformed by Algorithm~\ref{alg:median} when the sample size is large.

-The literature contains many other depth notions, such as the projection depth and others, which, similar to the Tukey depth, have the projection property, that is, are equal to the minimum of univariate depths in any direction.
-It turns out that most of them can be computed by cutting convex polytopes with hyperplanes; see \cite{MoslerLB09} and \cite{LiuZ14b} for details.
-By this, similar algorithms may be constructed to calculate the respective central regions in dimensions $p>2$.
+The literature contains many other depth notions, such as the projection depth and others, which, similar to the Tukey depth, satisfy the projection property, that is, are equal to the minimum of univariate depths in any direction \citep{Dyckerhoff04}.
+It turns out that for several of them the trimmed regions can be computed by cutting convex polytopes with hyperplanes; see \cite{MoslerLB09} and \cite{LiuZ14b} for details.
+By this, similar algorithms may be constructed to calculate the respective trimmed regions in dimensions $p>2$.